-Gilberto Gil makes his debut at Disney Hall Tuesday night.
+The legendary Gilberto Gil makes his Disney Hall debut

 There was a time and place in which pop music was a revolution.